benallfree/lab13/site/docs/tutorials/game-state.md

 # Game State Management

-The JS13K Online system uses a **trusted shared state relay** architecture where each client maintains a synchronized copy of the game state, and the server relays changes between all connected players.
+The Lab 13 system uses a **trusted shared state relay** architecture where each client maintains a synchronized copy of the game state, and the server relays changes between all connected players.

 ## State Structure